Political Theory: Democratic theory, critical theory, decolonial theory, feminist political theory, theories of justice, theories of human rights

 Religious Studies: Political theology, theological ethics, theoretical constructions of religion and the secular

-“Pluriversal Peacebuilding: Decolonial Democracy, Religion, and the Epistemic Politics of Peace”
+“Pluriversal Peacebuilding: Decolonial Dialogue, Democracy, and the Epistemic Politics of Peace”

 Committee: Atalia Omer (co-chair), Ernesto Verdeja (co-chair), Eileen Botting, Jason Springs

 “Hideous Aspects: Levinas, Decolonial Barbarity, and the Limits of Ethical Encounter in Mary Shelley’s Frankenstein” for Creolizing Frankenstein, ed.
-Michael Paradiso-Michau (Rowman & Littlefield International, forthcoming).
+Michael Paradiso-Michau (Rowman & Littlefield International, 2020).

 “The Truth Commissions of Guatemala: Plurality and Particularity in the Human Rights Paradigm,” in The Graduate Journal of Harvard Divinity School, Volume 5, Spring 2010.